100 years of Dilip Kumar: An archetypal performer who created his own school of acting | Entertainment

 - India

-Phenomenon, instinctually natural performer, polyglot, and one who could harmonise mind, voice and body on screen -- this is how colleagues, film historians and cinema enthusiasts remember Dilip Kumar, whose birth centenary falls on Sunday.
+Phenomenon, instinctually natural performer, polyglot, and one who could harmonise mind, voice and body on screen -- this is how colleagues, film historians and cinema enthusiasts remember Dilip Kumar on his birth centenary Sunday.

 Kumar was not only suave and soft, elegant and enchanting, but his performing skills continue to be respectfully emulated by leading actors and thespians of Indian cinema.